Axial vector current anomaly problem without regularization in Dyson scheme: Logarithmic symmetric (tensor) integration and axial vector current anomaly

 $d\sigma^\mu$ is the differential element of the three-dimension hypersurface as the boundary of the whole four-dimension Minkowski phase space, the conjugation of the four-dimension Minkowski spacetime in which the Dyson perturbative theory is defined.
 As the Gaussian theorem allows, the three-dimension hypersurface boundary can be as far away as possible.
 Then this surface integral Eq. (\ref{surf}) equals to zero, which is a nontrivial conclusion by the definition of the free Feynman propagator adopted by the Dyson perturbative theory.

 As we all know, the Feynman propagator is defined as a contour integral of the complex $k^0$ plane.
-To have a definite result, one must require $k^0 >|\vec{k}|$.
+To have a definite result taking into account the poles, one must require $k^0 >|\vec{k}|$ (In fact we generally take the contour with $k^0 /|\vec{k}| \to \infty$).
 However, for employing the Gaussian theorem and to be consistent with this boundary condition of the free Feynman propagator, one can require a boundary in infinity and with the $k^0$ much much larger than $|\vec{k}|$.
 The reason is that the hypersurface of the Gaussian theorem can be much much larger than 'necessary', with only requirement that the volume in the hypersurface covers the whole integration volume.
 So on such a hypersurface the integrand is vanishing and we get the zero result of the Eq. (\ref{surf}).
 This also precisely define the boundary condition of the Dyson scheme.
-We can put the boundary hypersurface like this because the 'elements' in perturbative calculation in the Dyson scheme of the interaction picture is the free theory (propagator/Green function), free spacetime, free vacuum, and the scattering theory is a static solution.
+We can put the boundary hypersurface like this because the 'elements' in perturbative calculation in the Dyson scheme of the interaction picture \footnote{More precisely, the 'renormalized interaction picture', see, P. T. Matthews and A. Salam, Phys.
+Rev. 94 (1954)185.} is the free theory (propagator/Green function), free spacetime, free vacuum, and the scattering theory is a static solution.
 The asymptotic solution for a 'single' particle is described as the summation of a plane wave and a sphere wave, as the solution of the homogeneous and inhomogeneous Helmholtz Equations, respectively.
-In this standard case we can put the $|\vec{k}|$ as large as possible, also put $k^0$ as large as possible, while requiring $k^0$ much much larger than $|\vec{k}|$.
+In this standard case we can put the $|\vec{k}|$ as large as possible, also put $k^0$ as large as possible, while requiring $k^0$ much much larger than $|\vec{k}|$ (This seems consistent with the contour with $k^0 /|\vec{k}| \to \infty$, which not changed by Wick rotation).
 Hence the 'most far'---especially most far for $k^0$--- hypersurface integral as right-hand side of Eq. (\ref{surf}) can be zero.

 By the above discussion, we see in four-dimension Minkowski phase space,

 or, equally the tensor integration written as

 This equation guarantees the zero result of $TLG_1+TLG_2+LG_3$ in Dyson scheme.
 This result gives an explicit example of the difference between Minkowski space from the Euclid one.
 For the latter, one may take the most simple periodic boundary condition with the time component $k^0$ at the same footing as the space components, and hence a straightforward replacement $l^\mu l^\nu \to \frac{1}{4} l^2 \delta^{\mu \nu}$ can be taken.
 But this does not respect the relation $k^0 > |\vec{k}|$.
 This relation, as explained in the above paragraph, must be respected since our standard scattering theory of the Dyson scheme is a four-dimension covariant (Minkowski) realization of the stationary solution of the Helmholtz Equation.